LerichO/HackUTD-2023-proj/README.md

 The current generation of rising young adults face growing challenges in understanding and preparing for the housing market; this app seeks to mitigate that issue.
 HomeAloan is a website that seeks to evaluate the expenses and income of end users and provide meaningful insight into their eligibility for home loans.

-Web app developed by Laya Srinivas, Suvel Muttreja, Joie Lin, Lerich Osay during the HackUTD X: Golden Hour Hackathon
+Web app developed by Laya Srinivas, Suvel Muttreja, Joie Lin, Lerich Osay during the HackUTD X: Golden Hour Hackathon from November 4-5, 2023

 structure of flask app: